mrkaleArduinoLib/gbj_appwifi/README.md

 None

 #### Returns
-Current wifi signal strength of the device.
+Current wifi signal strength of the device in _dBm_.

 [Back to interface](#interface)